ms/buildtogether.tech/process/index.md

 A <span g="development_process">development process</span> defines who does what, when, in order to build a piece of software.
-Many have been described over the last thirty-five years; most have passionate advocates and equally passionate detractors.
+Many have been described over the last fifty-odd years; most have passionate advocates and equally passionate detractors.

-I am sceptical of most claims made about processes, partly because they fly in the face of my personal experience, but also because teams that adopt diametrically opposed processes all see productivity improve.
+I am sceptical of most claims made about processes, partly because teams that adopt diametrically opposed processes all see productivity improve.
 One explanation is that common practice is the worst of all possible worlds, and any change at all would be an improvement.
 (There are days when I believe this.)
 A more likely explanation is that what really matters is paying attention to what you're doing.
-It's kind of like dieting: Atkins, South Beach, macrobiotic, seasonal, or fruitarian is secondary to eating better and exercising more.
+It's kind of like dieting: Atkins, macrobiotic, seasonal, or fruitarian is secondary to eating better and exercising more.

 This chapter starts by describing how most programmers work day-to-day and how to adapt that routine to the imposed chaos of student life.
 It then compares two